Scott Baetz here from the Web Development Team. We have an URGENT request.

-It should be noted that both teams were recognized for demonstrating outstanding sportsmanship throughout the season and both coaches were recognized for emphasizing sportsmanship during their previous coaching seasons as well.
+It should be noted that the team was recognized for demonstrating outstanding sportsmanship throughout the season and that the coaches were recognized for emphasizing sportsmanship during their previous coaching seasons as well.

-Please review your members and fix any discrepancies now rather than wait until the season is underway
+Please review your members and fix any discrepancies.

 Please make sure the correct people are listed as the Registrar, President, Boys & Girls Directors, Referee & Field Schedulers.